 Identifying the right career can be stressful and complicated when you’re unsure about what to do with your life.
 If only someone could make the decision for you, right?

 Well, bingo!
-There are several career tests out there that can indeed help determine the right job for you.
+There are several career tests and assessments out there that can indeed help determine the right job for you.
 Based on your skills, interests and personality traits, these tests can pinpoint which career options are best suited to your working style.

 So, to help clear the clutter of career options, here’s a list of the 10 best career tests that might point you in the right direction.